-Did you know that we have three different carport roof styles to choose from?
+Did you know that we have two different carport roof styles to choose from?
 Many customers ask us what are the differences, advantages, and costs of each particular carport roof style.
 Here is a brief rundown on the different roof options and why Vertical Roof is your best option.

 A-Frame Horizontal ( Boxed Eave) Roof Style – Better